 Example Elevator Speech

 “Hello!
 I am _____ from St. Ambrose Dance Marathon.
 We are a year-long fundraiser for the University of Iowa Stead Family Children's Hospital and we also offer support for local families with kiddos that are treated there for pediatric illness, disease, injury, and disability.
-We are also SAU's largest student-run organization AND have raised over 1.5 million dollars total to fund a Child Life Resource Space, NICU equipment, and are currently funding a fully inclusive playground for the UI Center for Disabilities and Development.
+We are also SAU's largest student-run organization AND have raised over 1.5 million dollars total to fund a Child Life Resource Space, NICU equipment, and a fully inclusive playground for the UI Center for Disabilities and Development.
 At St. Ambrose, we BEElieve in the kids!”

 You can also add information about how to register OR donate depending on who you are talking to!